Invasive Species Alert

 If drying out equipment is not feasible equipment should be either:

 Introduction status: Established and spreading.
-The plague is confirmed from 17 different river catchments see map
+The plague is confirmed from 18 different river catchments see map (map does not include 2026 River Camac outbreak).

 Is there a reference specimen?: Yes.
 Specimens taken and tested for the DNA plague from all confirmed sites.